microsoft/Yatesbury/README.md

 The dataset is available for download from Azure Blob Storage via [this link](Dataset.txt).
 For efficient data transfer, we suggest using [AzCopy](https://learn.microsoft.com/en-us/azure/storage/common/storage-ref-azcopy), a command-line utility designed for copying data to and from Microsoft Azure storage services.

-Each folder corresponds to either a normal or attack scenario and contains two files: nsg.csv and label.csv.
+After decompression, each folder corresponds to either a normal or an attack scenario and includes two files: `nsg.csv` and `label.csv`.
 The schema for these files is as follows:

 ### nsg.csv